thomasguillaux/thomasguillaux/README.md

 <br />
 <br />

-I'm based in Bordeaux, France :wine_glass: and I'm currently looking for a new job / internship opportunity :briefcase:
+I'm based in France :wine_glass: and I'm currently looking for a new job / internship opportunity :briefcase:
 I was formerly working as a Sales Executive in leading tech companies such as SAP.
 More info on my [resume](https://tguillaux.com/) !

 #### On my Github you will find...

 ... several Full-stack projects that I have accomplished either alone or following tutorials.
-Some of them are still under construction
+Some of them are still under construction.

 Here are a few examples of my various projects:
 1. The classical To Do List